 C405.17.3 Combustion cooking.
 Spaces containing combustion equipment for cooking shall comply with either C405.17.3.1 or C405.17.3.2

 C405.17.3.1 Commercial cooking.
-Spaces containing commercial cooking appliancesappliances  shall be provided with a dedicated branch circuit with a minimum electrical caampacit in accordance with Table 405.17.3.1 based on the applianceappliance in the space.
+Spaces containing commercial cooking appliancesappliances  shall be provided with a dedicated branch circuit with a minimum electrical caampacity in accordance with Table 405.17.3.1 based on the applianceappliance in the space.
 The branch circuit shall terminate within 3 feet (914 mm) of the applianceappliance with no obstructions.
 Both ends of the branch circuit shall be labeled with the words “For Future Electric Cooking Equipment” and be electrically isolated.

 Table 405.17.3.1 COMMERCIAL COOKING MINIMUM BRANCH CIRCUIT CAMPACITY